SASS provides a 24 hour crisis response and information/support service which can be accessed by telephoning 1800 MYSUPPORT (1800 697 877).

-As an adult calling our crisis support line, you will be given choices as to what support you need.
+As an adult calling our crisis response line, you will be given choices as to what support you need.
 SASS aims to empower people who have been sexually harmed and will always respect your decisions.

 We can assist you in understanding your options and offer supports along the way.
 It all starts with that phone call, seeking help or advice.

-- we can also assist with referrals to other services.
+- assist with referrals to other services.

 Other services available are: